nathanypark1/ghana/homestay_daily_routine.md

 ![uno.png](/images/uno.png)

 *We have about an hour to 2 hours of downtime before sleeping.
-One of the popular activities the kid like to play is UNO.*
+One of the popular activities is playing UNO with the kids.*